Hulupeep/roadmap/roadmap_proposal.md

 ###

-This report presents a strategic development roadmap for the `ruv-FANN` ecosystem, with the central intent of transforming it  into a dynamic, self-improving AI system.
-The ambition is to create a test-bed for exploring AGI-like capabilities, where the system can learn and adapt at every level of its architecture—from fundamental model weights to high-level collaborative strategies.
-The proposals outlined herein are designed to bridge the gap between the project's current state as a collection of powerful but disconnected components and its potential to become a cohesive, self-optimizing AI team.
+This is a proposal for a roadmap for the ruv net ecosystem, with the goal of transforming it into a dynamic, self-improving AI system.
+The outcome is a test-bed for exploring and expanding on AGI-like capabilities, where the system can learn and adapt at every level of its architecture—from fundamental model weights to high-level collaborative strategies.
+The proposals are to bridge the gap between current state as a collection of powerful but separated components and its potential to become a cohesive, self-optimizing AI team.

 * **Part I: Ecosystem Analysis** provides a critical review of the current three-layer architecture (`ruv-FANN`, `ruv-swarm`, `claude-code-flow`).
 It identifies core architectural tensions, such as the conflict between legacy FANN compatibility and the demands of modern machine learning.
 This section positions the project within the broader AI research landscape, drawing on academic work in self-evolving agent networks and swarm-based model optimization to highlight significant opportunities for innovation.